ODIM-Project/ODIM/docs/README.md

 **Usage information**

 To know the progress of this action, perform `GET` on the [task monitor](#viewing-a-task-monitor) returned in the response header \(until the task is complete\).

-**NOTE:**

-Only a user with `ConfigureComponents` privilege can delete a server.
-If you perform this action without necessary privileges, you will receive an HTTP `403 Forbidden` error.

 >**curl command**